-Students will be able to download software for free once enrolled.
-Visit Software Downloads and make sure you download Microsoft Teams which will be your main method of attending classes via video conference.
-For how to use video conferencing as part of your learning, visit UHI guidance on Studying via Video Conference.
+Students will be able to download software for free once you are enrolled as UHI students.
+Visit Software Downloads and make sure you download Cisco Webex Teams which would be your main method of attending classes through video conferences.
+How to use video conference as part of your learning, visit UHI guidance on Studying via Video Conference.